How to protect your drink from being spiked

 These can come in powder, tablet or liquid form, and don't always have a noticeable taste or smell.

-Every year, hundreds of people have their drinks spiked, but many instances go unreported as victims are embarrassed, afraid of speaking out or didn't even realise they were spiked.
+Every year, thousands of people report having their drinks spiked, but many instances go unreported as victims are embarrassed, afraid of speaking out or didn't even realise they were spiked.
 Many people often think they were just very drunk.

 Symptoms of drink spiking

-The symptoms of the drugs listed above usually kick in within 30 minutes and last for a few hours.
+The symptoms of the drugs listed above usually kick in within 15 – 30 minutes and can last anything between a few hours to half a day.
 The problem is that many of the symptoms are similar to what you would experience if you were drunk, which makes it hard for you, and others, to spot that anything is wrong.

 Signs you've been spiked

-According to the NHS, the symptoms of having your drink spiked are:
+According to the Metropolitan Police, the symptoms of having your drink spiked are:

 Here is how you can keep your drink safe and avoid being spiked on a night out:

-Always go up to the bar with at least one other person when getting another drink: if you're by yourself, it's easy to be distracted (even for a few seconds) and for someone to take advantage of that.
+Always go to the bar with at least one other person when getting another drink.
+If you're by yourself, it's easy to be distracted (even for a few seconds).
+Someone could take advantage of that.

 For instance, you might have to move away from your drinks to reach the card machine to pay up.
 If you're with a mate, they can act as an extra set of eyes and guard your drinks when you're doing something else.

 If you're getting a round of drinks in and can't carry them all at once, do not leave any on the bar while you make a couple of trips.
-Call or message a friend and get them to come and help you out.
+Call or message a friend and ask them to help you out.

 It depends on what you're drinking as to how easy this is, but if you can, always opt for a bottle rather than a glass.
 You can easily keep your thumb over the top to stop someone from slipping something in.
 If you are drinking from a glass, you can hold it from the top rather than the side.